Merkoba/Hue/configuration.md

 "anti_spam_ban_duration"
 >How much time in minutes a user is banned from the system after being detected as a spammer by the automatic spam detection system.

-"anti_spam_heartbeat"
+"anti_spam_check_delay"
->Checks connections every x ms to unban an reduce levels.
+>Checks connections every x ms to unban and reduce levels.

 "session_cookie_max_age"
 >The amount of time a session cookie is valid.
 This cookie determines if a user needs to login again when entering.